MattEding/matteding.github.io/_posts/2019-04-25-sparse-matrices.md

 ## Other Libraries
 SciPy is not the only resource for working with sparse structures in the Python ecosystem.
 While most appear to use the SciPy package internally, they have all made it their own.
-I will only be presenting several libraries that I find the most compelling, but this is not supposed to be the end all be all.
+I will present several libraries that I find most compelling, but this is not supposed to be the end all be all.

 ### Pandas